 How Do French Drains Work?

-The dimensions of a French drain ultimately depend on the site.
-These sloped trenches can be a couple of feet deep (known as shallow drains) or deeper (footing drains).
-They are typically about a foot wide and usually perform more optimally the higher a property is on a slope.
-A quality team will be able to slope even the most challenging drain so it becomes an asset.
+The French drain cost and dimension ultimately depend on the site.
+These sloped trenches can be two feet deep (known as shallow drains) or deeper (footing drains).
+They are about a foot wide and usually perform more optimally when the higher property is on a slope.
+A quality team can slope even the most challenging drain, so it becomes an asset.

 – The Basic Design

-French drains are typically installed in underground trenches dug around the property’s perimeter.
+French drain systems are typically installed in underground trenches dug around the property’s perimeter.
 The channel itself slopes slightly so it can guide water away more effectively.
 The surface water then passes into the underground trench to be redirected away from the property.

 – Inside a French Drain

-The trench is filled with gravel and a PVC or drainpipe that may have a perforated or slotted design.
-The builder adds two layers of permeable fabric: one in the trench as it’s dug to prevent intrusion by soil and roots, and again on top before topsoil replacement.
+The trench is filled with gravel and a PVC or drain pipe, which can be a perforated pipe or slotted design.
+The builder adds two layers of permeable fabric: one in the trench as it’s dug to prevent intrusion by soil and roots and again on top before topsoil replacement.
 Gravel on the surface and inside the drain acts like a sieve by straining debris while letting the liquid through.

 – Deep Installation Means Better Drainage

-French drains don’t just help fight the dangers of surface water.
+French drainage systems don’t just help fight the dangers of surface water.
 Their subsurface installation also helps siphon any excess water from the deeper earth, which otherwise would remain trapped and possibly lead to soil erosion and wider structural instability.